rmraya/OpenXLIFF/README.md

 This library lets you produce an HTML file with word counts and segment status statistics from an XLIFF file.

-If you use binaries from the command line, running `.\analysis.bat` or `./analysis.sh` without parameters displays help for statistics generation.
+If you use binaries from the command line, running `.\analysis.cmd` or `./analysis.sh` without parameters displays help for statistics generation.

 You can generate statistics using your own Java code.
 Statistics generation is handled by the class `com.maxprograms.stats.RepetitionAnalysis`.